staylor/wp-styled-components/README.md

 ## Install

-You need a GraphQL server that has is serving the schema exposed by [my GraphQL server](https://github.com/staylor/wp-graphql).
+You need a GraphQL server that is serving the schema exposed by [wp-graphql](https://github.com/staylor/wp-graphql).
 That server needs to point at your WordPress install (see `.env`) that has the [GraphQL Middleware plugin](https://github.com/staylor/wp-graphql-middleware) installed.
 You can clone one of the above, Relay or Apollo, projects to start hacking.